ocean-internet/andyweir.me/src/pages/books/the-chimp-paradox-the-mind-management-programme-to-help-you-achieve-success-confidence-and-happiness.md

 ---
 path: books
 type: book
-date: 2019-08-07T17:55:31.555Z
+date: 2018-12-24
 title: >-
-  The Chimp Paradox: The Acclaimed Mind Management Programme to Help You Achieve Success, Confidence and Happiness
+  The Chimp Paradox: The Mind Management Programme to Help You Achieve Success, Confidence and Happiness
 author:
   name: Steve Peters